billbliss/angular-csa-information/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## CodePen Instructions
+In order for you to get this code working in CodePen, please follow the below steps:

+1. Run `ng build --prod` this will enable a production build and all the build artifacts are stored in the `dist/angular-csa-information` directory.